RafaelGSS/blog/priv/posts/node-performance-debugging.md

 How we can meansure the performance?

-If you are a software engineer, you already think about performance of your nodejs application.
+If you are a software engineer, you have already thought about the performance of your nodejs application.
-And probably saw the feature flag: `--inspect` or `--inspect-brk` to enable CDT(Chrome Dev Tools) and meansure performance from there.
+And probably saw the feature flag: `--inspect` or `--inspect-brk` to enable CDT(Chrome Dev Tools) and measure performance from there.

-Well, that is nice, but sometimes is not enough.
-First of all, following the principles of others great engineer's, you need to find out what part of your app are the bottleneck: _Extenal_ or _Internal_.
+Well, that is nice, but sometimes it is not enough.
+First of all, following the principles of other great engineers, you need to find out what part of your app is the bottleneck: External or Internal.

 In this article we are cover **Internal improvements**.

 ![external-x-internal](/images/node-performance-debugging/external-x-internal.png)

-So, sometimes you don't have an application to debug or finding the memory leak.
-Because of that I created [`node-bottleneck`](https://github.com/RafaelGSS/node-bottleneck) is a simple repository containing versions of an web api each version has a improvement in comparisson to the past.
+So, sometimes you don’t have an application to debug or finding the memory leak.
+Because of that, I created [`node-bottleneck`](https://github.com/RafaelGSS/node-bottleneck) is a simple repository containing versions of a web API each version has an improvement in comparison to the past release.
 Feel free to send a PR with an improvement.

-All the data analyze is based on V1 of [`node-bottleneck`](https://github.com/RafaelGSS/node-bottleneck/tree/master/v1).
+All the data analyzed is based on V1 of [`node-bottleneck`](https://github.com/RafaelGSS/node-bottleneck/tree/master/v1).

 Specifications: